release-it/release-it/README.md

 ### Monorepos

-From a monorepo package subdirectory, release-it detects `package.json` is not in the same directory as the Git root.
-Then it will take the [latest version](#latest-version) from this `package.json` rather than the latest Git tag.

-To not tag the monorepo itself, set `git.tag` to `false`.
+Monorepos do not require extra configuration, but release-it releases only one package at a time.
+To not tag the repository itself, set `git.tag` to `false`.
 For example, from `./packages/some-pkg`:

 ```
 release-it --git.commitMessage='Release ${name} v${version}' --no-git.tag